-It is likely that children will be using the internet and engaging with social media far more during this time if they continue to learn at home.
+It is likely that children will be using the internet and engaging with social media far more during this time if they continue to learn at home due to isolation regulations.
 Our staff are aware of the signs of cyberbullying and other online risks and our filtering and monitoring software remains in use during this time to safeguarding and support children.